 Study Design: Barbie Dolls and The Independent Variable

 Let’s run through a quick thought experiment before we jump into the documentary.
+Hang in there with us – this will be important.

-Imagine that your daughter’s birthday is coming up, and you’re trying to determine which type of Barbie doll she prefers to play with.
+Imagine your daughter’s birthday is coming up, and you’re trying to determine which type of Barbie doll she prefers to play with.
 You hypothesize that she likes blonde Barbies over brunette Barbies.
 To find out, you allow her to play with two groups of Barbie dolls – one group being blonde, the other being brunette – to see which group she plays with for the longest.
-Each of the Barbie dolls is wearing a unique outfit from the other Barbies.
+Each Barbie doll is wearing a unique outfit from the other Barbies.
 Most of the blondes are wearing pink and most of the brunettes are wearing blue.

 Their Study Design vs. Our Barbie Doll Study Design